Professor Chris FoxDirector of PERU

-Previously he has been Home Office Regional Advisor on Research and Analysis for the North of England, a member of the Greater Manchester Reducing Re-Offending Group and a Trustee of CSV (Community Service Volunteers).
+Previously he has been a member of the Governing Body Manchester Metropolitan University, Home Office Regional Advisor on Research and Analysis for the North of England, a member of the Greater Manchester Reducing Re-Offending Group and a Trustee of CSV (Community Service Volunteers).

 Chris is a Fellow of the Royal Society of Arts.